zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">Improvement of this documentation.
 The web UI has to checked that it is more fail safe.
 The current work was quick and dirty programming.
 I need to sanitize and optimize the code.</p>

+<p align="justify">I need a third Tab in the interface, to use Stable Diffusion for upscaling.
+Then I am able to compare all these methods togeter in on web UI.</p>

 ## Test Environment

 <p align="justify">I developed and tested the Python script with following specification:</p>